larsks/mmcontainers/README.md

 There is patched version of rsyslog for RHEL/CentOS 7 available from
 <https://copr.fedorainfracloud.org/coprs/larsks/rsyslog/>.

+## Usage

+There are two parts to this solution.

+`mmcontainers-monitor` listens for events from Docker and Kubernetes and writes metadata to a persistent cache.

+`mmcontainers-filter` is the rsyslog filter, which receives messages from rsyslog, looks up associated information in the cache maintained by `mmcontainers-monitor`, and adds the metadata to the log messages.

+### mmcontainers-monitor

+Synopsis:

+    usage: mmcontainers-monitor [-h] [--verbose] [--debug]
+                                [--cache-path CACHE_PATH] [--watch-kubernetes]
+                                [--kube-config-file KUBE_CONFIG_FILE]
+                                [--watch-docker]

+Options:

+- `--watch-docker`, `-D` -- listen for events from Docker
+- `--watch-kubernetes`, `-K` -- listen for events from Kubernetes
+- `--cache-path` -- path to persistent cache

+### mmcontainers-filter

+Synopsis:

 ## Example

 Given an input message from journald that contains: